zedparsa/Flowsense-ids/README.md

         return basic_signal(lambda n: times.groupby(n).apply(calculate_variance))
 ```
+Conceptually, it distinguishes regular patterns from bursty patterns even when packet_count is the same.
+For example, 20 packets evenly spaced and 20 packets arriving in clumps are different behaviors; this feature helps separate them.
+Returning \(0\) when there are fewer than two packets is principled because inter-arrival variability cannot be defined without at least two timestamps.

 Key implementation notes:
 > - Sorting timestamps then taking `diff()` is the correct way to compute inter-arrival gaps